Abby M. McCloskey is an economist and political commentator.

 McCloskey is widely published, with her work regularly appearing in the Wall Street Journal, The Washington Post, National Affairs, and National Review, among others.
 She is a contributor to The Dallas Morning News - her hometown paper.
 McCloskey has testified about her research before the U.S. Congress, frequently appears on major media outlets such as CNBC and Fox News and is often a featured guest speaker at conferences.

 McCloskey is known for her work on economic opportunity and issues impacting working parents.
 She currently serves as a member of the AEI-Brookings Joint Working Group on Paid Leave and on the board of The Human Impact, a non-profit addressing homelessness in Dallas.

 McCloskey holds an M.S. in applied economics from Johns Hopkins University and graduated Summa Cum Laude with a B.A. in economics from Wheaton College.
-She lives with her husband, son, and golden retriever in Dallas, Texas.
+She lives with her husband, two sons, and golden retriever in Dallas, Texas.

 Portrait | Claire McCormack Photography

 Watch Abby make the case for conservatives to support paid parental leave at the AEI-Brookings Joint Working Group Conference, June 2017